jglovier/jglovier.github.io/_posts/2015-03-05-design-advice-for-developers.md

 featured: design
 ---

-I often talk to developers who say they feel bad about their level of design skill.
-In fact, a Redditor recently [posted as much](http://www.reddit.com/r/webdev/comments/2l2e8a/overcoming_being_bad_at_web_design/), seeking advice about how he could improve his command of the discipline of design.
+I often talk to developers who really want to improve the design proficiency – whether because they'd like to build their own thing and want it to be more usable and aesthetically enjoyable, or because they want to spike out a prototype for a new feature proactively without being blocked by design, or because they'd simply like to be more active contributors to design discussions (all of which warms my heart as a designer embedded in an engineering team).

 I've encountered this question enough times to have some thoughts that may be helpful if improving design competency is your quest too.

-### Developer != Designer
+Also, I want to be clear that this is advice, not empirical data, facts, or in any way official guidance.
+Advice is a form of opinions, and that's all this is.
+In fact, it has changed over the years as I've learned and grown more, and will continue to.

+I'd love to incorporate your feedback and learnings as well, so if you have feedback on how this article please [open an issue](https://github.com/jglovier/jglovier.github.io/issues/new) and share your perspective. :pray:

+### Anyone can ~~cook~~ design

 As a native designer and immigrant developer, I appreciate people in the reverse position who seek to enhance their cross-disciplinary skill levels.
 While it can feel safe to operate primarily in the area of your strength, pushing yourself to round out your abilities - even if just for competency, and not for mastery - can bring lots of benefit to your primary strengths, too.